Lindy Boggs Medical Center

+causing extensive flooding, over 1,390 deaths in the city, and over $125 billion in damages.

 History

 Mercy Hospital was founded in the 1920s.
+The original Mercy Hospital was on Annunciation Street in the Lower Garden District neighborhood; the current building in Mid-City was constructed in 1959.

 In the 1990s, Mercy Hospital merged with Southern Baptist Hospital, and the two hospitals operated together as Mercy-Baptist Medical Center.
 The hospital was subsequently acquired by Tenet Healthcare and renamed Lindy Boggs Medical Center in honor of Democratic Congresswoman and Ambassador Lindy Boggs, who became the first woman in Louisiana to be elected to the House of Representatives.

-Hurricane KATRINA
+Hurricane Katrina

 When Hurricane Katrina hit New Orleans on August 29, 2005, the hospital was at full census.
 Many employees' and patients' families decided to take shelter at the facility as well, thinking that they would be safer and more comfortable.
-When the levee system failed on August 30, however, many persons found themselves trapped in the facility with no way out, with no phone service to ask for help, and no TV or radio to get news updates.
-19 people died that day.
-The hospital also had more problems; no running water, no way to dispose of waste, low food storage, and a terrible smell.
+When the levee system failed on August 30, however, many people found themselves trapped in the facility with no way out after water flooded the emergency generators in the basement which caused power to go out.
+Elevators were inoperable, there was no running water, no waste disposal, low food storage, and no TV or radio to get news updates.
+On the first day alone, 19 people inside the hospital died.
+Patients had to be hand carried up stairwells after water reached the first floor of the facility.

 Many patients, especially those recovering from risky organ transplantation procedures, were not able to be given the medicines they needed most and, since both the power and the generators had failed, were without vital services such as mechanical ventilation and cardiac monitoring.
 There was no blood for transfusions and very little medication besides morphine.
-The generators failed 48 hours after Katrina made landfall, causing temperature rises to as high as 105 degrees, and increasing the death risk of the patients, especially those in the intensive care unit.
+Temperature rose to as high as 105 degrees, increasing the death risk of the patients, especially those in the intensive care unit.
 For a while, the staff used hand pumps to blow oxygen into the patients' lungs.
-A major evacuation effort took place and, thanks to the initiative and hard work of both the hospital staff and the rescue workers, mostly everyone was able to be rescued.
-The total death toll was 45.
+A major evacuation effort took place and, thanks to the initiative and hard work of both the hospital staff and the rescue workers, mostly everyone was able to be rescued, despite reports of widespread looting and gunfire.
+However, the total death toll was 45.

 The evacuation divided people into three groups: "C", those that were in critical condition, "B", those that had medical problems but not in critical condition, and "A" for those who could walk on their own.
 The evacuation method drew much criticism because group A, which consisted of those able to walk normally, was evacuated first and not group C, which consisted of those in critical condition.
+Those people marked "C" were not evacuated until Thursday morning, September 1.

 Since Hurricane Katrina forced the facility to close, Mid-City New Orleans has been without vital health care services, including an emergency department.